QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 There are two possible solutions suggested by discussion of MXNet's developers.

-1. Make model structure anobject via R's S4 methods.
+1. Make model structure object via R's S4 methods.
 2. Since model structure is saved as json string stored Rdata, two helper function are needed.

 *My plan for S4 methods to save model structure* is to use the following sample function: